newbieced0411/livewire-3/README.md

 # Livewire 3

-This project is for my practing livewire 3.
+This project is for my practicing livewire 3.

 ## Tech Stack